We’re interested in the points of connection between these two disciplines, exploring what theatre and visual arts can learn from each other.

 Jess Knight and Bridget Balodis (playwright and director)

 Alex Walker (Performance maker/ House of Muchness)

-June: Arie's interview, talking about
+June: Arie's interview, talking about the centre

 Sep: Mark provides dramaturgical support of Jess Knights Melbourne Fringe show Mormon Girl.
 Directed by Bridget Balodis.